 It was her drive and creative thinking that drew her to the attention of the emergency services where she established CFAs highly successful communications unit.
 In that role she established the important relationship with the ABC and the need for training and accreditation for media on the fireground, two initiatives with national significance.
 Siusan was central to CFAs response to the Linton tragedy which saw the death of five volunteers.
 From this her interest shifted to wellbeing in an organisational context and that resulted in various awards for her work in the construction sector.

-Siusan is a change agent who’s strength is her ability to quickly grasp a situation and apply sound strategic thinking to problem solve.
+Siusan is a change agent whose strength is her ability to quickly grasp a situation and apply sound strategic thinking to problem solve.
 She always looks for innovative solutions and likes nothing better than to lead sustainable best practice initiatives.
 She looks forward to leading a collaborative sector wide improvement in the area of mental health and wellbeing.